Medical Malpractice FAQs

 - Injuries leading to cerebral palsy or Erb’s palsy

 There is no simple answer when assessing liability in a medical malpractice case.
 Each case is unique.
 In some cases, the hospital itself may be to blame.
-In other instances, a doctor, pharmacist, surgeon, technician or nurse may be liable.
-A medical malpractice claim also may be filed against a dentist, an ophthalmologist, optometrist or some other specialist.
-If the company that manufactured a particular instrument or surgical tool use to operate on you or a loved one made a production error, you won’t have a medical malpractice claim, but you may be able to pursue a product liability lawsuit.
-Product liability also extends to dangerous drugs that cause harm or death of a patient.
+In other instances, a doctor, pharmacist, surgeon, technician, or nurse may be liable.
+A medical malpractice claim also may be filed against a dentist, an ophthalmologist, an optometrist, or some other specialist.
+If the company that manufactured a particular instrument or surgical tool used to operate on you or a loved one made a production error, you will not have a medical malpractice claim, but you may be able to pursue a product liability lawsuit.
+Product liability also extends to dangerous drugs that cause harm or death to a patient.

 In accordance with the Illinois Statute of Limitations, injury victims seeking to file a medical malpractice claim have two years from the date of their injuries to file a medical malpractice lawsuit.
 However, the Statute of Limitations can vary from case to case, depending on the circumstances.
 Contact an attorney immediately after your injuries are known.
 This way, your legal team can go to work for you right away, before evidence disappear and memories fade.
 Your attorney can preserve evidence and medical records necessary to hold negligent parties accountable.